Principles of Art/Design

 Texture | Top

-All shapes or forms can be of the same texture but they may be of different shapes, sizes, or colors.
+All forms can be of the same texture but they may be of different shapes, sizes, or colors.

 Andy Goldsworthy - Blue and Red Stones